caikovsky/chat-app/README.md

-## chat-app
+## Chat App

-Creating a Chat app in ReactJS!
+Creating a Chat app in ReactJS, using Socket.io and UUID.

 ## How to
 Open terminal/bash